 Music painting imagines what music would look like if it were paintings and art.
-By mapping sound frequencies to light frequencies, I have turned sound into colour, as in some of my other projects.
+By mapping sound frequencies to light frequencies, sound is turned to color, as in some of my other projects.
 I have always loved painting, so now I have combined paint and sound!
-I will soon release an app so everyone can enjoy making pretty pictures with their music, like these!

 Painting with Aphex Twin